Withdraws and Return of Title IV Funds Policy

 Earned aid is determined by taking the number of days attended before withdrawing divided by the total number of days in the term (first day of classes until the last day of finals, excluding spring break).

-For a student who withdraws after the 60% point of the term, there are no unearned funds.
+For a student who attends their classes and withdraws after the 60% point of the term, there are no unearned funds.
 The calculation of the Return of Title IV aid only applies to students who withdraw prior to the 60% point of the term.
-Withdrawal after this point-in-time will not result in any adjustments to your financial aid for the term.

-NIC uses the federal procedure to determine the amount of aid that must be which must be returned by the school and/or the student to Title IV programs.
-The procedure is:
+The Financial Aid Office uses Federal procedures to determine the amount of aid that must be returned by the school and/or the student to Title IV programs.
+After this determination is made we will contact students via Cardinal Mail and postal mail.
+The procedure is as follows:

 1. Determine appropriate withdrawal date